sahumanish/sahumanish.github.io/_pages/about.md

 # About Me

-I am an Assistant Research Scientist, and affiliate research faculty in the [Laboratory for Computational Sensing and Robotics (LCSR)](https://lcsr.jhu.edu/) of the Johns Hopkins University (JHU).
+I am an Assistant Research Professor, affiliated with the [Laboratory for Computational Sensing and Robotics (LCSR)](https://lcsr.jhu.edu/) of the Johns Hopkins University (JHU).

 My research interests lie in the interdisciplinary field of computer vision, machine learning, medical image analysis and surgical robotics aiming to create synergistic advancement of collaborative intelligent assistant systems for various healthcare applications.